 Finding God in the Ordinary Everyday Moments

 What is it about life which causes us to look ahead?
-We look forward to the change of seasons, school starting, school ending, vacations, and then getting back in the routine.
-We long for Thanksgiving, Christmas, the food, the parties, and then we look forward to losing weight and getting back in shape.
+We look forward to the change of seasons, school starting, school ending, vacations, and then getting back into the routine.
+We long for Thanksgiving, Christmas, food, and parties, and then we look forward to losing weight and getting back in shape.
 But instead of looking ahead, what if we slowed down this Christmas season and started fully living in the present moment with the goal of it being holy?

-Holy moments are most often associated with saints, the bible, basically any moment we are not a part of.
+Holy moments are most often associated with saints, the bible, and any moment we are not a part of.
 However, I want you to consider the divine is present and openly hidden in ordinary situations.
-Either we discover how to see God in the everyday life of the ordinary or we risk not seeing holiness anywhere.
+Either we discover how to see God in the everyday life of the ordinary, or we risk not seeing holiness anywhere.
 It is in our everyday moments holiness occurs.
-1 Peter 1:13-16 states: Therefore, once you have your minds ready for action and you are thinking clearly, place your hope completely on the grace that will be brought to you when Jesus Christ is revealed.
+1 Peter 1:13-16 states: Therefore, once you have your minds ready for action and are thinking clearly, place your hope entirely on the grace that will be brought to you when Jesus Christ is revealed.
 Don’t be conformed to your former desires, those that shaped you when you were ignorant.
 But, as obedient children, you must be holy in every aspect of your lives, just as the one who called you is holy.
-It is written, You will be holy, because I am holy.
+It is written, You will be holy because I am holy.
 (CEB)

-Our goal should be for each moment of every day to be so focused on God and living out the fruits of the spirit, that each moment becomes holier than the last.
-It is moment upon moment a holy life is built.
+Our goal should be for each moment of every day to be so focused on God and living out the fruits of the spirit that each moment becomes holier than the last.
+It is moment upon moment a sacred life is built.
 When we are living from holy moment to holy moment, we cannot help but influence those around us.
 This is what we are to be about.
-God chose us to be exactly where we are at this point in history to transform the world.
+God chose us to be exactly where we are to transform the world at this point in history.

-We often mark our spiritual journey by the big moments.
-Salvation, baptism, births, deaths, leaps in spiritual understanding.
+We often mark our spiritual journey with the big moments: salvation, baptism, births, deaths, and leaps in spiritual understanding.
 We mistakenly believe these big moments are the only ones in which we can grow closer to God.
 Our relationship with God is so much more than the big moments.
 It is when we focus on God in the ordinary everyday moments our lives are transformed.

-So, what do you need to change so you can slow down and live moment by moment?
+So, what do you need to change to slow down and live moment by moment?

-Maybe this question has a long list as an answer or maybe you need to lay this question at God’s feet and sit with Him in silence to learn the answer?
-The pondering of the question and the action which needs to be taken should not be considered trite.
+Maybe this question has a long list as an answer, or perhaps you need to lay this question at God’s feet and sit with Him in silence to learn the answer.
+The pondering of the question and the action must be taken should not be considered trite.
 Finding God in the ordinary everyday moments will change your life.

 Practice meditation.
-Stopping for just ten minutes a day to meditate will help you clear your thought patterns.
+Stopping for ten minutes daily to meditate will help you clear your thought patterns.
 You can focus on a bible verse, one of the fruits of the spirit, or use a guided meditation app.

 Do right-brain activities.
 Right-brain activities calm the mind and slow us down.
-These are things such as reading, writing, drawing, painting, gardening, and the list goes on and on.
-You can Google other examples if none of the above call out to you.
+These are things such as reading, writing, drawing, painting, gardening, and so on.
+You can Google other examples if none of the above calls out to you.

 Go on nature walks.
-This is not how fast can I go to get in as many steps as possible, it is simply taking leisurely strolls and keenly observing nature and the joys it has to offer.
+This is not how fast I can go to get in as many steps as possible; it is simply taking leisurely strolls and keenly observing nature and its joys.

 Practice being intentionally kind.
-When you are actively looking for ways to do good to others, you cannot ruminate on what is coming next.
+When actively looking for ways to do good to others, you cannot ruminate on what is coming next.

 Practice mindfulness.
 Create a gratitude list each day.
-Single tasking instead of multi-tasking.
-Eat mindfully (slow down and savor the food you are eating instead of rushing through a meal).
-Breathing exercises.
+Single-tasking instead of multi-tasking.
+Eat mindfully (slow down and savor your food instead of rushing through a meal)—breathing exercises.

-Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest and share posts and make comments as you see fit.
+Feel free to follow me on Instagram, Facebook, Twitter, or Pinterest, share posts, and comment as you see fit.
 Also, if you have not signed up for my email list, please do so.
-I send out bi-monthly newsletters and am currently working on a special gift for my subscribers.
+I send out bi-monthly newsletters and am working on a special gift for my subscribers.